Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASo I will probably buy.

-Speaker AAfter 16 hours, I will probably.
+Speaker AAfter 16 hours I will probably.

-Speaker AMy head works explode.
+Speaker AMy head will explode.

 Speaker AI'm.

-Speaker AI'm looking forward to band called the Merchant Men, who are a young band.
+Speaker AI'm looking forward to band called the Merchant Men.

 Speaker AI know one singer, Sam, they were terrific last year.